SAIC Hongyan: History

+Sichuan Automotive an CNHTC era (1965–2001)

 On 1 October 1965, the Chinese government started building an assembly plant for military vehicles in Chongqing, the Sichuan Automotive Manufacturing Plant.
 The plant began production in 1966, initially assembling Hongyan-badged military vehicles based on Berliet technology.
 In the 1980s, the plant used Steyr technology for heavy-duty trucks and entered into the civilian market.
 The plant launched new products and diversified its heavy truck offer during the 1990s, increasing exports to foreign markets.

+Chongqin Hongyan era (2003–2005)

 The Sichuan plant was part of CNHTC until 2001, when financial difficulties forced CNHTC to divest it.
-In December 2002, Xiang Torch, a publicly-traded company involved in the automotive industry, and state-owned Chongqing Heavy Vehicle Group formed the Chongqing Hongyan company as a joint venture based on the Chongqing plant.
+In December 2002, Xiang Torch, a publicly traded company involved in the automotive industry, and state-owned Chongqing Heavy Vehicle Group formed the Chongqing Hongyan company as a joint venture based on the Chongqing plant.
 The official establishment was in January 2003.
 Xiang Torch owned 51%, its parent Delong 4% and the rest was owned by Chongqing Heavy Vehicle Group.
 Following Delong's stock collapse, Xiang Torch purchased its parent's stake.
 In December 2003, Xiang Torch signed a cooperation agreement with the Italian company Iveco, and Iveco and Chongqing Hongyan jointly developed and produced high-end heavy-duty vehicles.
 In 2005, Delong, the major shareholder of Xiang Torch, was broken.
 At this point, the Chongqing Municipal State-owned Assets Supervision and Administration Commission (ultimate owner of Chongqing Heavy Vehicle Group) forced out Xiang Torch and started the restructuring of Chongqing Hongyan.